swiyu-admin-ch/swiyu-admin-ch.github.io/_specifications/trust-protocol-v2-0.md

 - The issuer **MUST** provide his [Identity Trust Statement](#identity-trust-statement-idts) in the issuer metadata, as described in [Statement provisioning](#issuer-metadata).

-An additonal trust statement must be provided if the Issuer offers credentials which are part of the Protected Issuance Trust List Statement.
-To allow the wallet to mark the trust relationship to the issuer with the Governed use case authorization Trust Marker trust marker the following needs to be provided by the issuer:
+An additonal trust statement must be provided if the Issuer offers credentials which are part of the [Protected Issuance Trust List Statement](#protected-issuance-trust-list-statement-pitls).
+To allow the wallet to mark the trust relationship to the issuer with the [Governed use case authorization Trust Marker](#governed-use-case-authorization-trust-marker-gucatm) the following needs to be provided by the issuer:
-- The issuer **MUST** provide, for each protected VC Type to be issued, the Protected Issuance Authorization Trust Statement in the issuer metadata, as described in Statement provisioning>Issuer>Issuer Metadata.
+- The issuer **MUST** provide, for each protected VC Type to be issued, the [Protected Issuance Authorization Trust Statement](#protected-issuance-authorization-trust-statement-piats) in the issuer metadata, as described in [Statement provisioning](#issuer-metadata).

 #### Wallet view
-The wallet **SHOULD** read the Identity Trust Statement and Protected Issuance Authorization Trust Statement from the issuers metadata.
+The wallet **SHOULD** read the [Identity Trust Statement](#identity-trust-statement-idts) and [Protected Issuance Authorization Trust Statement](#protected-issuance-authorization-trust-statement-piats) from the [issuers metadata](#issuer-metadata).

 To process this flow the wallet needs a Protected Issuance Trust List Statement, the currently active Protected Issuance Trust List Statement **SHOULD** be fetched via Retrieving Protected Issuance Trust List Statements.
 To process this flow the actor needs a Non-Compliance Trust List Statement, the currently active Non-Compliance Trust List Statement **SHOULD** be fetched via Retrieving Non-Compliance Trust List Statements.